Alexandre Schwatschko, field name Alexander Shaw: Air Landing Officer SOE French Section.

 Despite constantly changing his location to avoid detection London became aware there was a problem after his signal abruptly stopped in mid-sentence and Barrett was later reported missing presumed dead.

 After the war Barret’s name was found scratched on the wall of a cell at the SD headquarters in Avenue Foch, Paris and it is known he was later moved to Buchenwald concentration camp.
-It was later reported he was among the first of thirty-one agents who were hanged at Buchenwald during the first week of September 1944, but it is now believed he was among the eleven agents shot at Buchenwald on 5 October that year.
+It was later reported he was among the first of thirty-one agents who were hanged at Buchenwald during the first week of September 1944, but is now believed he was among the eleven agents shot at Buchenwald on 5 October that year.

 Alan Malcher